 The Florence Academy of Art is:

-- accredited by the National Association of Schools of Art and Design (NASAD) as a Certificate program.
+- is an accredited member of the National Association of Schools of Art and Design (NASAD).

 - recognized by the Swedish National Board of Education and has been approved for study assistance through CSN

 - licensed by the New Jersey State Commission on Higher Education

 - recognized by Art Renewal Center as ARC Approved

 - a member of the Association of American College and University Programs in Italy (AACUPI)

 - a branch of the International Academy of Fine Art and has been recognized to be a tax-exempt charitable organization under Section 501(c)3 of the Internal Revenue Code of the United States since 2000

 The Florence Academy of Art is accredited by the National Association of Schools of Art and Design (NASAD).
 A student who attends the full time program or a workshop may receive U.S. college credit towards a university degree.
 The credit is granted directly by The Florence Academy of Art after successful completion of the course.

 The diploma issued by The Florence Academy of Art upon completion of the full time Painting or Sculpture Programs is a university-level Certificate.
 The Certificate is conferred when the student has successfully completed all required exercises as listed in the Drawing & Painting or Sculpture curricula.